SplitCode/SplitCode/README.md

 I am a novice frontend developer with over 10 years of sports event management experience 🤓

-I am currently learning JavaScript, HTML, CSS, React and more to become a great frontend developer
+I am currently learning JavaScript/TypeScript, HTML, CSS, React/Angular and more to become a great frontend developer

 * 🌍  I'm based in Moscow, Russia
 * 💬 &nbsp;You can contact me via [Telegram](https://t.me/Nata_Bandurova)